zencart/documentation/content/dev/code/notifiers.md

 5. [Additional Information](#additional-information).
 This section has references to additional documentation on the observer/notifier system.

-## Issuing Event Notifications
+## Triggering Event Notifications

-The point of the observer/notifier system is to enable developers to write code that listens for certain events to happen and then perform a customized action for an event.
+The point of the observer/notifier system is to enable developers to write code that listens for certain events to happen and then perform a customized action at that point in the code execution flow.

-Events are identified by string-names and are triggered via call to a `notify` method by an _event issuer_.
-You can see a [list of notifiers](/dev/code/notifiers_list/) provided by the Zen Cart core for reference.
+Event names are strings and are triggered via a `notify` function.
+You can see a [list of notifiers](/dev/code/notifiers_list/) in the Zen Cart core code for reference.

-**Note**: Plugins (Zen Cart extensions) can also be _event issuers_.
+**Note**: Plugins (Zen Cart extensions) can also trigger notifier events.

 The `notify` method takes the following inputs: